jnozzi/cocoadev.com/markdown/PrivateFrameworks.md

 The ultimate     Description forthcoming.
-These live in /System/Library/General/PrivateFrameworks.
+These live in /System/Library/PrivateFrameworks.
 Use them at your own risk, because Apple will feel free to pull the rug completely out from under your feet.

-Private frameworks are a frequent topic on General/UndocumentedGoodness pages
+Private frameworks are a frequent topic on UndocumentedGoodness pages

 ----

-If you use a General/PrivateFramework, such as General/CALCore, in your program, is that legal?  *Yes.* And second, if Apple removes that framework from OS, is it illegal to bundle it in your application? *Heck no!
+If you use a PrivateFramework, such as CALCore, in your program, is that legal?  *Yes.* And second, if Apple removes that framework from OS, is it illegal to bundle it in your application? *Heck no!
 This isn't that different from distributing anything of Apple's, like say, OS 10.3.*

 ----